 An EEComponentSpecification is used to describe the technical aspects of an EE-component.
 An EE-component is an electrical component to which the wiring harness is attached to (e.g. an ECU, a sensor, a relay, an antenna, a battery, a fuse).
-All EE-components have in common that they have a certain electrical interface (e.g. to which the wiring harness is attached).
+All EE-components have in common, that they have a certain electrical interface (e.g. to which the wiring harness is attached).
 To describe this interface, the EEComponentSpecification is used.

 An EEComponentSpecification can define a couple of HousingComponents.
 A HousingComponent is one interface to which other components can be attached (e.g. the wiring harness).
-To describe a HousingComponent satisfyingly two aspects are necessary: its geometrical shape and its electrical behavior.
-In order to describe the geometrical shape of a HousingComponent it can reference a ConnectorHousingSpecification, so the same concept is used to describe a connector in the wiring harness and in an EE-component.
+To describe a HousingComponent satisfyingly, two aspects are necessary: its geometrical shape and its electrical behavior.
+In order to describe the geometrical shape of a HousingComponent, it can reference a ConnectorHousingSpecification, so the same concept is used to describe a connector in the wiring harness and in an EE-component.
 The electrical behavior of a HousingComponent is defined by several PinComponents.
 A PinComponent references a Cavity to define its location in the geometrical shape of the HousingComponent.
 To define its physical properties a PinComponent references a TerminalSpecification.
 These properties are defined inherently by the material and the type of the pin.
 It is quite probable that most of the PinComponents of a single HousingComponent are referencing the same TerminalSpecification.
 The definition of properties regarding the behavior of a PinComponent (e.g. defined by the software deployed on an ECU) is explained in the next diagram.

 EE-Component subclasses